Are you getting laser hair removal for the first time and don’t know how to prepare? That’s totally fine!

-If you are tired of shaving, waxing and epilating and fed up of the time consuming, major hassle factor, inconvenience and (not to mention the cost), and you want wear skirts or to go to the beach without having to think about leg hair or your chest hair (guys!)…….
+If you are tired of shaving, waxing and epilating and fed up with the time-consuming, major hassle factor, inconvenience, and cost and you want to wear skirts or go to the beach without having to think about leg hair or your chest hair.

 However, if this is your first time having laser hair removal treatment, you might have some questions.

 - What happens during your laser consultation and patch test?

 - How do you get ready for your laser treatment?

 - What to expect from your laser hair removal session?

 - How to do laser hair removal aftercare.